open-telemetry/opentelemetry-collector-contrib/receiver/splunkenterprisereceiver/documentation.md

 ### splunk.health

 The status (color) of the Splunk server.
+Health of 'red' produces a 0 while all other colors produce a 1.

 | Unit | Metric Type | Value Type |
 | ---- | ----------- | ---------- |